Agent Skills: End-to-End Testing

 {"read_framebuffer": true}

 Always read_framebuffer before asserting.
-Each read_framebuffer replaces the previous capture.
+Each capture replaces the previous one.

 wait